cyclus/cyclus.github.com/source/arche/tutorial_cpp/toolkit.rst

 There needs to be a mechansim for keeping track of when materials enter the inventory.
-In order to utilize Cyclus' sophisticated restart capability, we must choose a data structure that is compatible with the at least one of the Cyclus output databases (see :ref:`dbtypes`).
+In order to utilize Cyclus' sophisticated restart capability, we must choose a data structure that is compatible with at least one of the Cyclus output databases (see :ref:`dbtypes`).
 Given that requirement, an appropriate data structure is a `list
 <http://www.cplusplus.com/reference/list/list/>`_.
 Accordingly, add the